-Our data support a model in which HH controls tongue epithelium homeostasis by regulating SOX2 levels in lingual progenitors (Fig. 7N).
-In support of this hypothesis, in adult FFP, the perigemmal cells that highly express SOX2 are also GL11+, and are directly affected by LDE225, an HPI (Kumari et al., 2015; Liu et al., 2013a).
-Furthermore, a SOX2-SHH link has been reported in embryonic tongues, where both genes are coexpressed in placodes of the developing taste papillae, and thus SOX2 and SHH may also interact in taste bud development.
-Imbalance between several signaling circuits including SHH and SOX2 causes elevated levels of SOX2 in cells that normally differentiate into keratinocytes, and in some cases these cells appear to form taste buds (Beites et al., 2009).
-A direct relationship between SHH and Sox2 has been documented in telencephalic neuroepithelial cells, where SOX2 expression is under the control of the GLI2 transcription factor (Takanaga et al., 2009).
-Further, in non-small cell lung cancer stem cells, GLI1 was found to bind to the promoter region and regulate Sox2 transcription (Bora-Singhal et al., 2015).
+by LDE225, an HPI (Kumari et al., 2015; Liu et al., 2013a).
+Furthermore, a SOX2-SHH link has been reported in embryonic tongues, in which both genes are co-expressed in placodes of the developing taste papillae, and thus SOX2 and SHH may also interact in taste bud development.
+Imbalance between several signaling circuits involving SHH and SOX2 causes elevated levels of SOX2 in cells that normally differentiate into keratinocytes, and in some cases these cells appear to form taste buds (Beites et al., 2009).
+A direct relationship between SHH and Sox2 has been documented in telencephalic neuroepithelial cells, in which SOX2 expression is under the control of the transcription factor GLI2 (Takanaga et al., 2009).
+Furthermore, in non-small-cell lung cancer stem cells, GLI1 was found to bind to the promoter region and regulate Sox2 transcription (Bora-Singhal et al., 2015).

 To test the requirement of Sox2 downstream of HH in inducing taste bud differentiation, we overexpressed SHH in lingual epithelial progenitors and simultaneously deleted Sox2.
 We found that instead of inducing ectopic taste buds, SHH activated hyperproliferation of K14+ basal progenitors and blocked taste and non-taste epithelial differentiation.
 The tongue epithelial architecture was profoundly changed, developing into a hyperplastic basal cell carcinoma-like phenotype (Kasper et al., 2012; Oro et al., 1997; Wong and Dlugosz, 2014).
 SHH functions as a mitogen in a variety of tissues under homeostasis.
 In mouse lung development, SHH regulates cell proliferation of the epithelium and mesenchyme (Bellusci et al., 1997).
-In the anagen hair follicle, transit amplifying progeny signal via SHH to the quiescent stem cell pool to proliferate for continual hair regeneration (Hsu et al., 2014), and conditional SHH signaling activation in the adult brain results in expansion of neural stem cells at the expense of their progeny (Ferent et al., 2014).
-Moreover, several types of cancers are associated with mutations of the HH pathway, including basal cell carcinomas (Jiang and Hui, 2008; Ng and Curran, 2011; Petrova and Joyner, 2014; Rubin and de Sauvage, 2006), and in a mouse model, SHH overexpression in K14+ cells in the skin causes formation of basal cell carcinoma (Oro et al., 1997).
-Interestingly, in the tongue epithelium, SHH over-expression alone induces taste bud differentiation; only in the absence of SOX2 does SHH expression cause massive hyperproliferation and basal cell expansion, characteristic of basal cell carcinomas.
-Interestingly, while SOX2 expression is amplified in many cancers (e.g. (Boumahdi et al., 2014), SOX2 expression can be protective in gastric tumors (Sarkar et al., 2016) and oral squamous cell carcinoma (Fu et al., 2016), suggesting SOX2 loss in the tongue may be prooncogenic.
+In the anagen hair follicle, transit-amplifying progeny signal via SHH to the quiescent stem cell pool to proliferate for continual hair regeneration (Hsu et al., 2014), and conditional SHH signaling activation in the adult brain results in expansion of neural stem cells at the expense of their progeny (Ferent et al., 2014).
+Moreover, several types of cancers are associated with mutations of the HH pathway, including basal cell carcinomas (Jiang and Hui, 2008; Ng and Curran, 2011; Petrova and Joyner, 2014; Rubin and de Sauvage, 2006), and, in a mouse model, SHH overexpression in K14+ cells in the skin causes formation of basal cell carcinoma (Oro et al., 1997).
+Interestingly, in the tongue epithelium, SHH overexpression alone induces taste bud differentiation; only in the absence of SOX2 does SHH expression cause massive hyperproliferation and basal cell expansion, characteristic of basal cell carcinomas.
+Furthermore, although SOX2 expression is amplified in many cancers (e.g. Boumahdi et al., 2014), SOX2 expression can be protective in gastric tumors (Sarkar et al., 2016) and oral squamous cell carcinoma (Fu et al., 2016), suggesting that SOX2 loss in the tongue may be pro-oncogenic.

-In summary, our results demonstrate that in adult tongue, HH signaling functions through SOX2, and SOX2 is required for maintenance and renewal of both taste buds and non-taste lingual epithelium.
-Overall, our findings suggest SOX2 is a molecular gatekeeper of HH signaling and possibly other signaling pathways in the adult tongue.
-Going forward, determining whether Sox2 is a direct or indirect downstream target of the HH signaling will help develop therapies for mitigating taste disruption due to the use of HPIs as chemotherapy and advance our understanding of the molecular mechanisms of lingual epithelium homeostasis.
+In summary, our results demonstrate that in adult tongue HH signaling functions through SOX2, and SOX2 is required for maintenance and renewal of both taste buds and non-taste lingual epithelium.
+Overall, our findings suggest that SOX2 is a molecular gatekeeper of HH signaling and possibly other signaling pathways in the adult tongue.
+Going forward, determining whether Sox2 is a direct or indirect downstream target of HH signaling will aid the development of therapies for mitigating taste disruption due to the use of HPIs as chemotherapy and will advance our understanding of the molecular mechanisms of lingual epithelium homeostasis.